ksu-cs-textbooks/cis400/content/D-milestones/03-class-library-milestone-1.md

 ## Enum Classes (10 Points)

-All enums should reside in the `FlyingSaucer.Data.Enums` namespace
+All enums should reside in the `TheFlyingSaucer.Data.Enums` namespace

 There are three enums needed: